unpackAI/BL101/course_notebooks/Week_3_DecentralisedFinance(DeFi)/progress (DIRK + John).md

             - Stablecoins

     - Lending and Borrowing ✅
-    - Decentralised Exchanges
+    - Decentralised Exchanges✅
-        - AMM
+        - AMM✅
-        - order book based
+        - order book based✅
-    - derivatives
+    - derivatives (lets skip this)
-    - margin trading
+    - margin trading (lets skip this)
-    - Insurance
+    - Insurance (lets skip this)
     - Oracles 🟡
 - DeFi Protocols (in this section we will not only explain but also interact with these protocols)
     - MakerDAO